NCERT Exemplar Solutions Class 8 Science Chapter 1 – Free PDF Download

 Pulley system is traditional irrigation methods where water is lifted from wells or other water sources and crops are watered.
 This is done by using the pulley chain and human labour or animals.

 The perpendicular pipes, having rotating nozzles on top, are joined to the main pipeline at regular intervals.
 When water is allowed to flow through the main pipe under pressure with the help of a pump, it escapes from the rotating nozzles.
 It gets sprinkled on the crop as if it is raining

 Lever system is traditional irrigation methods where human or animals are used to lift the water from its source.
-This is a less efficient method for irrigation.
+This is a less efficient irrigation method.

 Very Short Answer Questions

 12. Pick out the odd one from the following words given in the box and give the reason for it.

 Plough, Seed Drill, Hoe, Chain Pump, Sickle

 The answer is Seed drill.
 The seed drill is modern equipment used to sow the seeds.
 Whereas Plough, Hoe, Chain pump and sickle are old and traditional equipment’s used in agriculture.

 13. If you are given a dry piece of land for cultivation what will you do before sowing the seeds?